-Please see below for UCLan’s Alumni privacy notices.
+Please see below for UCLan’s Alumni, Donor and Supporter privacy notices.

 For more details please contact the Information Governance Manager

-This privacy notice tells you what to expect us to do with your personal information when you graduate from UCLan and become one of our alumni.
+This privacy notice tells you what to expect us to do with your personal information when you complete and pass your UCLan course and become one of our alumni, donate to, or support the University.
 Personal information (or personal data) is any information which relates to and identifies you.
 Data protection legislation (the General Data Protection Regulation (GDPR) and the Data Protection Act 2018) set out how we should handle your personal information.

 The University of Central Lancashire Higher Education Corporation is the data controller for the personal information we process, unless otherwise stated.
 We are registered with the Information Commissioner’s Office and our registration number is Z5512420.

 There are many ways you can contact us, including by phone, email, social media and post.
 You can also contact the alumni team directly by email or phone; update your contact details or communication preferences; or tell us that you no longer want to hear from us, all via our dedicated web pages.

 When you complete and pass your course, you automatically become a member of the University of Central Lancashire Alumni Network and will be provided with information about our services.
 To offer you an alumni service we will use information about you from your student record such as name, contact details, course information, etc. as well as information you provide directly to us.
 This information will be added to our CRM system to enable us to provide our alumni service, which is offered to all graduates of the University of Central Lancashire, Lancashire Polytechnic, Preston Polytechnic, Harris College and the Harris Institute.

 The information we will process about you may include the following: